BlinkID/blinkid-ui-ios/README.md

 In `MBBlinkSettings` shared instance, you can find `MBBlinkLanguageSettings` property.
 You can set various text properties, by default text is used from `.strings` file provided through the framework.

 ## Where do I get the license for my project?
-[Register](https://microblink.com) at our site and you can get a _BlinkID_ demo license key from the developer dashboard.
+[Register](https://microblink.com) at our site and you can get a _BlinkID_ free trial license key from the developer dashboard.

 # Troubleshooting
 ## Getting the following error: